Beethoven Sheet Music and Biography

 He wrote nine symphonies, five piano concertos, thirty-two piano sonatas, and many chamber works.

 His ninth symphony is considered his most prestigious achievement.
 However many of us think of Für Elise as his most remembered piece.
 Read our blog article on Who was Elise? and download Für Elise Sheet Music.

 Early Years and Family Life

 Beethoven was initially taught the violin and clavier by his father Johann who was known to be both strict, brutal, and relentless in his attempt to replicate Mozart and promote Beethoven as a child prodigy.
 Beethoven performed his first concert aged seven (although his father stated in the poster that he was six!)

-Around 1780 he left school to study music full-time with conductor and composer Christian Gottlobb Neefe.
+Around 1780 Beethoven left school to study music full-time with conductor and composer Christian Gottlobb Neefe.
 Beethoven wasn’t academic and in his own words “Music comes to me more readily than words.”
 At the age of fourteen, he became Neefe’s assistant as court organist enabling him to support his family at a time when his father’s alcoholism and voice were deteriorating.
-It was with Neefe that Beethoven published his first composition a set of piano variations Nine Variations on a March by Dressler in 18.
+It was with Neefe that Beethoven published his first composition, a set of piano variations Nine Variations on a March by Dressler in 18.

 At the age of twenty-one, Beethoven moved to Vienna where he studied composition with Haydn.
 In 1795 he performed his first public concert as a pianist in Vienna performing his own concerto; No.2, Opus 19, and another by Mozart.
 In addition to this, he published Three Trios for Piano, Violin, and Cello, Opus 1.
 He also toured during this period and his name became more widely known.

-His first major orchestral work appeared in 1800 the ‘First Symphony’.
+His first major orchestral work the ‘First Symphony’ appeared in 1800.

 His works are categorised into three periods; early (1802 and before) middle/heroic (1802-1812); and late (1812-1827).